(Hair)

 Cropped Curls

-For naturals, summer usually means a good protective style like braids or twists.
-But in between those styles, it’s a good idea to let your hair breath from being tightly tucked away.
-If you’ve been thinking of going shorter for more healthy hair overall, warmer weather is the perfect time to a cropped cut.
+In between braids or twists, it’s a good idea to let your hair breath from being tightly tucked away.
+If you’ve been thinking of going shorter for more healthy hair overall, this cropped cut is the perfect option.
 Not only is styling short curly hair a breeze to do but it will also give your strands a break from hot tools, but it’s a low-maintenance look that requires simple products for upkeep.

 Mini Bun Top Knot